ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - timer - replacement for cron basically, specify a service unit to run and a schedule for it
     - target - this unit type similar to runlelvel in sysV, so a desired state for the whole system
-        - services and other units can be tied to a target, multiple targets can be active simultaneously systemctl start/stop/restart/reload foo
+        - services and other units can be tied to a target, multiple targets can be active simultaneously

+### SYSTEMCTL
+- systemctl start/stop/restart/reload foo
-    - reload doesnt stop and start the service, often is a HUP signal systemctl status
+    - reload doesnt stop and start the service, often is a HUP signal
+- systemctl status
-    - show full status of systemd with full tree systemctl status foo
+    - show full status of systemd with full tree
+- systemctl status foo
-    - show status of a unit named foo systemctl status foo*
+    - show status of a unit named foo
+- systemctl status foo*
-    - status of all units that starts with foo systemctl cat foo
+    - status of all units that starts with foo
+- systemctl cat foo
-    - get contents of unit file defintion of foo systemctl list-dependencies foo
+    - get contents of unit file defintion of foo
+- systemctl list-dependencies foo
-    - print a nice tree of unit dependencies for foo systemctl show foo
+    - print a nice tree of unit dependencies for foo
+- systemctl show foo
-    - low levle details of units settings systemctl get-default
+    - low levle details of units settings
+- systemctl get-default
     - print the default target for the system

 ### JOURNALCTL